 - Heavy cream – A splash of this things the chocolate mixture without sacrificing the rich taste.

-- Pecan halves – You can add them straight from the package or toast them for an even deeper dimension of flavor and aroma.
-I use Fisher’s brand.
+- Pecan halves – You can add them straight from the package or toast the pecans for an even deeper dimension of flavor and aroma.

 Tips and Tricks

-I pour the fudge mixture into a 15 x 10 inch baking sheet to set.
+Pour the fudge mixture into a 15 x 10 x 1-inch baking sheet to set.
 Make sure to line your pan with parchment paper first!
+No large baking sheet?
+Use two 13×9 baking dishes instead.

 The final step in this fudge recipe is swirling melted caramel on top.
 Drizzle the caramel mixture over the chocolate fudge, then use the flat side of a knife to swirl it into the chocolate.
 Delicious and pretty!